TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Quality

-Refers to the specific release quality that describes both the source and, optionally, the resolution.
+Refers to the specific quality of a release, describing both the source and, optionally, the resolution.
 Examples of qualities include **Bluray-2160p** and **Remux-1080p**, though many others exist.

 ### Quality Definitions